metazool/SSI_OSH/Slideshow_narrative.md

 _Note: 6 minute timing requirement is tight, so writing it all out.
 "1 min. on professional background, 1 min on job role" and implicit networks, 4 mins on proposed Fellowship activity_

 Hello there!
-My name is Jo, I'm one of those RSEs with a software engineering background, not a research one.
-I've been working closely with research teams for the past half decade.
-This is my first explicit RSE role, helping establish a new group at the UK Centre for Ecology and Hydrology.
-UKCEH is an environmental research not-for-profit that once formed part of NERC [wording from the 100 days talk here]
+My name is Jo, I'm one of those RSEs with a software engineering background, not a research one, though I've been working closely with research teams for the past half decade.
+I'm now in my first explicit RSE role, helping establish a new group at the UK Centre for Ecology and Hydrology.
+UKCEH is an environmental research not-for-profit that once formed part of NERC, and still runs its Environmental Information Data Centre; it hosts 600 researchers working in different science specialisms - Atmospheric chemistry, Biodiversity, Hydro-climate risks, Pollution, Soils and land use and Water resources.
 We've got ambitious plans for joining the dots between science specialisms with next-generation Digital Research Infrastructure.

 Through my career I've done a lot of open source geospatial and open data work; my most active phase was 20 years ago!
 I was on the board of both the Open Source Geospatial Foundation and the Open Knowledge Foundation.
 Through the latter, I co-organised and ran quite a workshops and conference track on an Open Geodata theme - this picture shows me at "Map Limehouse", the first OpenStreetmap mapping party.
+While at the British Geological Survey, I worked with colleagues both to release and adopt open source software for geoscience research, and it's been wonderful to hear how this effort has developed.

 ## Concept

-There's a lot of activity technology-driven forms of land-based environmental monitoring - "camera traps", sound sensors both above and below ground, the chemical composition of soil, air and water.
+New sensor technology offers us new ways to measure and manage change in our environment.
+"Camera traps" for wildlife, soundscapes recorded both above and below ground, the chemical composition of soil, air and water.
 It's complemented by aerial and satellite sensors, and by lab-based analysis of physical samples.

+Investment in "Digital Research Infrastructure" is about open science.
+This means open source software, reproducible analysis, and open data.
+Open source hardware - public inventions that anyone can reproduce and re-use for unexpected purposes - should be part of this picture, but it isn't!
+Research investment goes into proprietary devices, with extra licence fees for full functionality.

-"Digital Research Infrastructure" investment supports open source software and open data - but neglects open source hardware.
-A wider movement of open science hardware and "citizen science" ecological monitoring projects is out there, but doesn't form part of high-profile research investment.
+A wider movement of open science hardware and "citizen science" ecological monitoring projects is out there.

+[add visual example]

 Buying in proprietary sensors restricts the range of invention, and the possibility of novel research insight.
-Ease of access to and reuse of computer vision models leads to pervasive a "stick a camera on it" approach to monitoring.
-Questions focus on what the camera can sense, rather than the forces creating change in the environment.
-Bioacoustics is an emerging field of much interest, but people tend to see it as classification of sound features.
-There are so many kinds of sensing, and different potential kinds of sensing devices!
+If all we have is a camera, we focus through computer vision.
+There are so many forces beyond the visible that create change in our environment.
+Bioacoustics is an emerging field of much interest - listening to a landscape, and sensing change in it.
+There are so many kinds of sensing, and different potential kinds of sensing device

-I'm making this application to the SSI Fellowship scheme because to draw out the implicit picture of low-cost, low-power, open source options for environmental projects.
-I'd use the fund to support interactive, hands-on workshops that bring together people from two different worlds that I have a foot in - research experts and field engineers in environmental science, in tune with the practial issues of deployment (like sheep trying to eat your sensors!) - and creative technologists and hobbyist inventors in the network of hackerspaces.
+I'm making this application to the SSI Fellowship scheme because to I'd like to draw out the implicit picture of low-cost, low-power, open source options for environmental projects; tell a story about open source hardware thats linked to the principles of reproducibility, transparency, accessibility and peer review that inform research software development.

+I'd use the fund to support interactive, hands-on workshops that bring together people from two different worlds that I have a foot in - research experts and field engineers in environmental science, in tune with the practical issues of deployment (like sheep trying to eat your sensors!) - and creative technologists and hobbyist inventors in the UK's network of hackerspaces.

 ## Workshop outline